 - The tremendous effort of the players in the HP program.
 The choices they make on a daily basis, the support they receive from their family and friends, and the dedication, passion and commitment they display to be ‘the best they can be’ is an example for all Waikato players.

-If you would like to know more about the Waikato Performance program please contact our Director of Coaching:
+If you would like to know more about the Waikato Performance program please contact our Coaching & Development Manager:

 p 07 856 3049